-Density data used in the late-2016 resource estimate has been collected from multipycnometer measurements on sample pulps from within the zones of mineralization.
-This data has been used to produce a density formula for the ore lens based on sulphur and copper content, however analysis of this method has questioned its suitability.
-To rectify this, both multipycnometer measurements on pulps, and physical specific gravity measurements on whole core were taken from infill drillholes in 2018, over continuous intervals of mineralization.
+Density data has been collected from multipycnometer measurements on sample pulps from within the zones of mineralization.
+Additional physical specific gravity measurements on whole core has also been taken.
+This data has been used to produce a density formula for the ore lens based on sulphur and copper content.